Type A and Type B personality theory: Other studies

 A study (that later was questioned for nonplausible results and considered unsafe publication) was performed that tested the effect of psychosocial variables, in particular personality and stress, as risk factors for cancer and coronary heart disease (CHD).
 In this study, four personality types were recorded.
 Type 1 personality is cancer-prone, Type 2 is CHD-prone, Type 3 is alternating between behaviors characteristic of Types 1 and 2, and Type 4 is a healthy, autonomous type hypothesized to survive best.
 The data suggest that the Type 1 probands die mainly from cancer, type 2 from CHD, whereas Type 3 and especially Type 4 probands show a much lower death rate.
 Two additional types of personalities were measured Type 5 and Type 6.
 Type 5 is a rational anti-emotional type, which shows characteristics common to Type 1 and Type 2.
 Type 6 personality shows psychopathic tendencies and is prone to drug addiction and AIDS.

-While most studies attempt to show the correlation between personality types and coronary heart disease, studies (that also later were questioned for non plausible results and were considered unsafe) suggested that mental attitudes constitute an important prognostic factor for cancer and that as a method of treatment for cancer-prone patients, behavior therapy should be used.
+While most studies attempt to show the correlation between personality types and coronary heart disease, studies (that also later were questioned for non plausible results were considered unsafe, and were retracted in 2021) suggested that mental attitudes constitute an important prognostic factor for cancer and that as a method of treatment for cancer-prone patients, behavior therapy should be used.
 The patient is taught to express his/her emotions more freely, in a socially acceptable manner, to become autonomous and be able to stand up for his/her rights.
 Behavior therapy would also teach them how to cope with stress-producing situations more successfully.
 The effectiveness of therapy in preventing death in cancer and CHD is evident.
 The statistical data associated with higher death rates is impressive.
 Other measures of therapy have been attempted, such as group therapy.
 The effects were not as dramatic as behavior therapy, but still showed improvement in preventing death among cancer and CHD patients.